Training place: Judo Canada National Training Centre at INS-Québec in Montreal

-Swimming was the first sport Louis Krieber-Gagnon tried, but because he never really showed much interest in it, his parents decided to change things up and take him to Club Shidokan, which was a stone’s throw from the family’s home.
-Now judo was a sport the 6-year-old was excited about.
+Swimming was the first sport Louis Krieber-Gagnon tried, but because he never really showed much interest in it, his parents decided to change things up and took him to the Shidokan Judo Club, which was around the corner from the family’s home.
+Judo was a sport the 6-year-old was excited about.